oneoo/alilua-coevent-module/README.md

 Set the timeout value in milliseconds for subsequent socket operations (connect, receive, and iterators returned from receiveuntil).

+###cok:setkeepalive

+**syntax:** cok:setkeepalive(size, ['pool key'])

+Puts the current socket's connection immediately into the cosocket built-in connection pool and keep it alive until other connect method calls request it or the associated maximal idle timeout is expired(60 sec).

 thread Directives
 --------
 ###newthread